Turbulent magnetic decay controlled by two conserved quantities: Results

 These expressions yield discontinuities in the derivative.
 An advantage of such expressions is that one can clearly see the regimes of validity of both expressions.
 The critical times when characterizing the cross-over from Hosking scaling to magnetic helicity scaling are given by

 It would be plausible to assume that both times should equal each other.
 The fact that they are not equal to each other might hint, again, at the possibility that the precise values of these coefficients are still uncertain.
 On the other hand, looking at \Fig{ppxi_M1024c_sig0p001_k60}, it is actually true that $\xiM$ approaches the $I_\mathrm{M}$-dominated scaling by a factor two earlier than $\EEM$.
+A possible explanation for this behavior could lie in the fact that the spectral shapes change as the system becomes fully helical.
+We return to this in \Sec{Collapsed}, where we discuss the spectral shapes in more detail.

+We recall that an essential assumption in our dimensional argument was the fact that the magnetic field is understood to be in Alfv\'en units and thus has dimensions of $\cm\s^{-1}$.
+In neutron star crusts, by contrast, where the magnetic field is governed by the Hall effect \citep{GR92}, it has units of $\cm^2\s^{-1}$, so $[I_\mathrm{M}]=\cm^5\s^{-2}$ and $[I_\mathrm{H}]=\cm^{13}\s^{-4}$ \citep{Bra23}, so $t_\xi$ and $t_{\cal E}$ are now proportional to $I_\mathrm{H}^{5/6}I_\mathrm{M}^{-13/6}$, so both exponents are larger than in the ordinary magnetohydrodynamic case; cf.\ \Eqs{combined4xiM}{combined4EEM}.
+An example of the corresponding switch between the two regimes was presented in figure~10(b) of \cite{Bra20}.